fbpx

 ChatGPT was officially launched on 30th November 2022 by OpenAI and quickly amassed a huge following not even in a week.
 Just to give you an idea it took Facebook around 10 months to gain 1 million followers ChatGPT did it in 5 days.
 So, the question that might arise in your minds my dear readers is why?
 Why did it gain so much popularity?
 What purpose does it serve?
 How does it work?
 Well, fret not we are here to answer those questions in this blog.

-Let us begin by understanding what ChatGPT is, ChatGPT is a language model which uses reinforcement learning from human feedback (RLHF) to keep on learning and fine-tuning its responses, it can answer a wide variety of questions within a span of a few minutes, help you in numerous tasks by giving you a curated, targeted response rather than vague links in a human-like manner.
+Let us begin by understanding what ChatGPT is, ChatGPT is a language model that uses reinforcement learning from human feedback (RLHF) to keep on learning and fine-tuning its responses, it can answer a wide variety of questions within a span of a few minutes, help you in numerous tasks by giving you a curated, targeted response rather than vague links in a human-like manner.

 Understanding Chat GPT